The keto flu describes a set of symptoms some people may experience when starting a ketogenic diet.

-The ketogenic diet has gained popularity as a natural way to lose weight and improve health.
+The ketogenic diet has gained popularity as a way to lose weight and potentially improve your health.

 The diet is very low in carbohydrates, high in fat and moderate in protein.